smoynes/elsie/docs/README.txt

 achieved than learning a bit, exploring some ideas, and hearing a few good stories, it will have been worth it.

-I have lots to learn, many ideas for experiments, and a few more plans to bring to my workbench.
-I've thought about:

-  - simulating the LS-3 ISA in software;
-  - building development tools like an assembler, linker, loader, and step-wise debugger;
-  - writing some programs in assembly, translating to machine code;
-  - running some programs written by others;
-  - building a simple compiler for high-level language[^2];
-  - extending the ISA with new instructions, data types, or a math co-processor;
-  - adding new I/O devices tape storage, block storage, or network emulators and adapters;
-  - expanding the operating system, with new system calls, a runtime library, IPC services, or even a microkernel;
-  - concurrency and parallelism, _e.g._ co-operative sequential processes, preemptive multitasking, multicore execution.

-Admittedly, some of these experiments are pretty straightforward, while others appear daunting and complex; some are immediate goals, but most are mere thought experiments.
-Trying to do all of that work might be a path in madness.

 -----------------------------
        Get in Touch
 -----------------------------

+I have lots to learn, many ideas for experiments to run, and even a few more project plans to bring to my workbench.

 You are welcome to reach out if:

   - you're a fellow learner;
-  - if you find this project useful (or buggy); or,
+  - if you find this project useful or buggy; or,
-  - if you have any questions or feedback.
+  - if you have any ideas or questions or feedback.

-You can start a [discussion](https://github.com/smoynes/elsie/discussions) on this project or you're welcome to contact me directly through my GitHub profile.
+You can start a discussion on this project
+<https://github.com/smoynes/elsie/discussions> or you're welcome to contact me
+directly through my GitHub profile.

-Please browse the code or follow the project if you enjoy the absurdist theatrics of a curious software engineer.
+Please follow the project if you enjoy the absurdist theatrics of a curious software engineer.
 As ever, I simply seek to understand the essence of computing and to embody _Shokunin Kishitsu_ (職人気質), the artisan's spirit.

 -----------------------------
          Dedication
 -----------------------------

-This work is dedicated to the MCM/70[^3] and its pioneering designers.
+This work is dedicated to the MCM/70[2] and its pioneering designers.

 -----------------------------
         Documentation